Labour Induction: What Does “Being Induced” Really Mean For Me?

 Chorioamnionitis – an infection that occurs in the lining of the uterus.
 Commonly caused by PROM happening and labour not starting for a significant amount of time.

-Fetal growth restriction – When baby is measuring small for gestational age and there are health concerns
+Fetal growth restriction – When the baby is measuring small for gestational age and there are health concerns

 Low amniotic fluid levels – this one sort of says it all, but low fluid levels can cause issues for you and your baby.